 What is your Ayurvedic body type

 According to Ayurveda, each of us has a unique combination of three elemental substances in our bodies.
 These elemental substances are called Dosha and consist of Vata, Pitta and Kapha.
-The specific combinations of these Dosha that we possess determine our body types, and even our temperaments.
+The specific combinations of these Dosha that we possess determine our Ayurveda body type, and even our temperaments.
 Every one of us has varying degrees of these elements.
 They are usually not present in equal proportions.
 It is very rarely a person may have evenly distributed doshas.
 By either increasing or decreasing doshas they can be brought to a state of balance, which is crucial to maintain good health.
 Although varying degrees of these dynamic energies exist in our bodies, one of them will dominate the rest as the main dosha.
 The secondary dosha is the one present in the next highest proportion, and typically has a strong influence.
 This is referred to as a dual-doshic constitution.

 Vata is often called the “King of the Doshas,” as it governs the body’s greater life force and gives motion to Pitta and Kapha.
 People with predominant Vata dosha display physical and mental characteristics related to the elements of space and air.
 They are generally very active, restless and energetic.
 Due to their fast metabolism, they are often thin with little muscle development and protruding joints.
 Their skin is normally dry, and the sleeping, eating and personal habits are irregular and erratic.
 Physiologically, Vata governs everything related to movement, such as breathing, talking, nerve impulses, movements in the muscles and tissues, circulation, assimilation of food, elimination, urination, and menstruation.